roshiajin-kunai/sakkamade.github.io/pages/about.markdown

 The design for this website made entirely by me.
 It used to be influenced by theme which I used in my previous blog at _WordPress_, however now by great deal of other web-sites which I have visited.

-Every fonts used in this web-site is distributed under [SIL Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL):
+Every fonts used in this web-site are distributed under [SIL Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL), namely:
 - [_Junicode New_](https://github.com/psb1558/Junicode-New)
     - [_Junicode_](https://github.com/Fromager/junicode) - for italic
 - [_Alex Brush_](https://fonts.adobe.com/fonts/alex-brush#fonts-section) - for   site header